websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/enabling-automated-live-chat-systems/getting-a-chat-provider-account-id/crisp.md

 1. Click *Setup instructions*.

    Look for the *Website ID* field.
-The value provided is your Chat Provider Account ID for Crisp.
+The value provided, highlighted in the screenshot, can be used as the Chat Provider *Account ID* to [enable automated live chat integration](../enabling-automated-live-chat-systems.md) with your Liferay instance.

     ![Website ID](./crisp/images/03.png)

-Use this Account ID to [enable automated live chat integration](../enabling-automated-live-chat-systems.md) with your Liferay instance.